alright/laravel-icu/README.md

 - [Formatting in details](#formatting-in-details)

 # Introduction
-**Laravel Intl Translator** uses php-intl extension to provide translation for your application.
+**Laravel ICU** uses php-intl extension to provide translation for your application.

 Please mind that this package **breaks framework default behaviour for validators**.